Basella alba: Soil and climate requirements

 Basella alba grows well under full sunlight in hot, humid climates, and in areas lower than 500 m above sea level.
 If grown in acceptable conditions, its peak-season growth can accelerate remarkably.
 Growth is slower in cooler temperatures; its growth will not be vigorous if daytime temperatures fall at or below 10-15 C, resulting in low yields.
 Given its natural ancestry of the Indian subcontinent, Malabar spinach is a true tropical plant, and has a natural preference for daytime temperatures between 21-32 C. It will even display remarkable growth around 37 C, though care must be taken to avoid sunburn with higher temperatures, by providing shade cloth, screening, or umbrella cover in summer.
 Flowering is induced during the short-day months of the year.
 It grows best in well-drained and loamy soils, that are rich in organic matter, with pH ranging from 5.5 to 7.0, but can tolerate slightly lower or higher if adjustments cannot be made.

+Distribution and habitat

+The species is native to the Indian subcontinent, Southeast Asia, and New Guinea.
+It is naturalized in China, tropical Africa, Brazil, Belize, Colombia, the West Indies, Fiji, and French Polynesia.